 But when that 7-year-old heart still beat in your 35-year-old chest, you were no longer helpless.
 You were merely frightening.

-I know, without an iota of doubt, that I was not the first surrogate mother-figure you loved into brokenness, then ground my pieces to dust beneath your well-polished boots once I proved yet another disappointment.
+I know, without an iota of doubt, that I was not the first surrogate mother-figure you loved into brokenness, only to grind the pieces of her to dust beneath your well-polished boots once she proved yet another disappointment.
 I strongly suspect your new wife will herself not be the last.

 I can hear you protesting: “But what about all YOUR family crap?!”